We’re planning to build a new natural gas plant in Moose Jaw Industrial Park. This new power station will:

 Respecting the local environment

-This project is regulated by both the federal and provincial governments.
-Each government has its own area of primary responsibility.
-We have submitted to the federal government already.
-We are also required to submit an environmental proposal for the Saskatchewan Ministry of Environment.
-We plan to submit this in the Fall 2019.
+Both the federal and provincial governments regulate this project.
+Each government has its own area of responsibility.
+We've already submitted a review to the federal government.
+We must also submit a technical proposal to the Saskatchewan Ministry of Environment.
+We're currently working on this.

 Every power project we do, we follow our best-practice standards.
-This will help us protect the environment no matter which stage the project’s in.
+This will help us protect the environment no matter which stage the project is in.

 Benefits to local communities